smarthomeNG/plugins/alexa/README.md

 alexa_actions = turnOff
 ```

-alexa demands "friendly descriptions", you should set it using `alexa_description`.
+alexa demands "*friendly descriptions*", you should set it using `alexa_description`.
 If not set, the `alexa_name` is used as a fallback.
 ```
 [item]
 type = bool